mbaumer/us_hep_funding/docs/_states/GA.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  14  Office of Science contracts, totalling  $150,061.15 Who have these contracts gone to?
+In the past 5 years, this state has received:
+14 Office of Science contracts, totalling $150,061.15

                                            Amount ($)
 vendorname                    fiscal_year
 GLOBAL EQUIPMENT COMPANY INC. 2012            4926.18